 To make it even trickier, it is rare to see live fleas on your pet because they typically only stay on their host to feed.

-After the initial bite and itchiness, there are a few possible symptoms and outcomes that can torment your canine.
+After the initial bite and itchiness, there are a few possible symptoms of flea and outcomes that can torment your canine.

 1. Flea Bite Marks